 Procedure: Tell students the story of Zedekiah and the final fall of Jerusalem.
 Explain that the book of Lamentations was probably written by the prophet Jeremiah as he witnessed the Babylonians destroy Jerusalem.

 Explain to students that this would be one of the saddest stories in the Bible, except for God’s love.
 Help students understand that although the Israelites were suffering severe consequences for disobeying God, God hadn’t given up on them.
 God loved them, just like He loves us.
 He wanted them to repent, just like He wants people today to repent of their sins and worship and obey Him.

 In fact, a very hopeful passage is found in Lamentations 3:22-23.

 The Lord loves us very much.
 So we haven’t been completely destroyed.
 His loving concern never fails.23 His great love is new every morning.Lord, how faithful you are!

 Ask students if they recognize the verses from songs they might sing in church.
 Ask them why those verses would encourage us to repent and return to following God when we have sinned, just like they were meant to encourage the Israelites.

 Give students the wooden plaques.
-Have them design a morning drawing that includes the verse (pre-writers will need an adult to write the verse for them).
+Have them design a drawing. representing the people in the world that includes the verse (pre-writers will need an adult to write the verse for them).
 Encourage students to display the plaque where it will remind them how much God loves them.
 Older students may want to discuss ways of sharing this message with others and may choose to gift their plaque to someone who needs to be reminded how much God loves them.